Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 The part that made Costello grunt and pull a small face was when he got to a list of the actors and agents involved in the little silent drama in the park.

-“So.
+"So.
 They brought one of our guys in, *and* used a friend of ours as bait.
-And they’re telling us because…?”
+And they’re telling us because…?"

-“Courtesy.
-Mostly.”
+"Courtesy.
+Mostly."

 The tablet pinged as an increasingly confused Costello handed it back.
 Powell inspected the new message, and the tiniest of vindicated smiles briefly lifted the corner of his mouth.

-“...Good news?”
+"...Good news?"
 Costello asked.

-“Expected news.
-Daar just caught the very last jump out off the Island, instead of staying overnight like he usually would.”
+"Expected news.
+Daar just caught the very last jump out off the Island, instead of staying overnight like he usually would."

-“What does that mean?”
+"What does that mean?"

-“Best if we don’t dwell on it, I think,” Powell reasoned.
-“Less said, the better.”
+"Best if we don’t dwell on it, I think," Powell reasoned.
+"Less said, the better."

 Costello blinked, then shrugged.
-“So what are we doing about Folctha’s APA cell?” he asked.
+"So what are we doing about Folctha’s APA cell?" he asked.

-“Don’t see why we have to do owt.
+"Don’t see why we have to do owt.
 It’s a Colonial Security matter.
-They fook with us and ours and I’ll want in, but if not it’s for the best if we leave it to the police.”
+They fook with us and ours and I’ll want in, but if not it’s for the best if we leave it to the police."

-“So… what *did* you call me here for, sir?”
+"So… what *did* you call me here for, sir?"

 Powell’s reply was a grim smile, and he drained his tea.
 It wasn’t an expression Costello had seen often: a good deal less *nice* than usual, and that wasn’t even a word that most people would have applied to Powell at the best of times.
 Whatever was going on, the Colonel knew a lot more than he’d let on.

 All he said, however, was three words, spoken as he set down his empty cup.

-“...Wait and see.”
+"...Wait and see."

 ___